aftab-ai/JWT_Auth/Backend/READEME.md

 - **Mongoose** - Mongoose provides a straight-forward, schema-based solution to model your application data.
 It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.
 - **Bcrypt.js** - Bcrypt is a hashing algorithm to create hashes for passwords to store them in case of a data breach.
 This advanced hashing algorithm uses salts, making it hard to crack by attacks such as brute-forcing.
 - **Morgan** - HTTP request logger middleware for node.js.
+- **Express-Validator** - Express-validator is a set of express.js middlewares that wraps the extensive collection of validators and sanitizers offered by validator.js.